monyarm/NovelVM/README.md

 ### 3.29) Sierra AGI games: Predictive Input Dialog

-The Predictive Input Dialog is a ScummVM aid for running AGI engine games (which notoriously require command line input) on devices with limited keyboard support.
+The Predictive Input Dialog is a NovelVM aid for running AGI engine games (which notoriously require command line input) on devices with limited keyboard support.
 In these situations, since typing with emulated keyboards is quite tedious, commands can be entered quickly and easily via the Predictive Input Dialog.

-In order to enable predictive input in AGI games, you need to copy the pred.dic file in the ScummVM extras directory or the directory of the game you wish to play.
+In order to enable predictive input in AGI games, you need to copy the pred.dic file in the NovelVM extras directory or the directory of the game you wish to play.
 This dictionary has been created by parsing through all known AGI games and contains the maximum set of common words.